-WHO declares mpox outbreak in Africa a public health emergency of international concern; first cases of clade Ib mpox detected in US and UK
+WHO reaffirms mpox outbreak in Africa still meets criteria for a public health emergency of international concern

-The World Health Organization (WHO) declared the current mpox outbreak in Africa a public health emergency of international concern (PHEIC) on the 14th August 2024 (reaffirmed on 28 November 2024).
+The World Health Organization (WHO) declared the current mpox outbreak in Africa a public health emergency of international concern (PHEIC) on the 14th August 2024, and this was reaffirmed on 27 February 2025.
 PHEIC status aims to accelerate funding, research, and international public health measures and cooperation to contain a disease, and is the WHO’s highest level of alert possible.

 The PHEIC has been declared due to the following reasons: